Gystre/AllergEase/README.md

 # AllergEase

+Mobile app written in flutter.
 Given your allergies suggest some recipes for food that are suitable